 Choose from three levels of cover and pay nothing for first two months with Pet Insurance Australia.

 Pet Insurance Australia offers pet owners a variety of coverage options: Accidental Injury Cover, Accidental Injury and Illness Cover and Major Medical Pet Insurance Cover.
 Accidental Injury Cover and Accidental Injury and Illness Cover provide reimbursement cover of up to 80% for your vet bills.
-As an added bonus, if you sign up today you'll receive 2 months of cover free.
+As an added bonus, if you sign up today you'll receive two months of cover free.